Introduction goes here

 1.

-For Alaïtz, daughter and heiress of Jaufré Rudel, former lord of Blaye.
+For Alaïtz, daughter and heiress of Jaufré-Rudel [V], former lord of Blaye.

 35

-Order to the same to certify the king by his letters on the form of the exchange and agreement made between Alaïtz, daughter and heiress of Jaufré-Rudel [IV], former lord of Blaye Blavia and E[dward II] and if these agreements have been observed and if not for which reasons, and what remains to pay, and all other circumstances that can inform the king.
-Lately, Alaïtz requested that the king will wish to make payment of the debts due to her, as she gave to [Edward II] the castle and castellany of Blaye Blavia in exchange of the place of Camparian Campariano Canéjan Bordeaux and other possessions under such an agreement that she had to be paid of what was due to her father, former lord of Blaye, from the issues of the duchy.
-And until now the said debts have not been paid contrary to the form of the agreement to her great damage and in peril of the soul of [Edward II].
+Order to the seneschal of Gascony to certify the king by his letters on the form of the exchange and agreement made between Alaïtz, daughter and heiress of Jaufré-Rudel [V], former Blavia lord of Blaye and Edward II and if these agreements have been observed, and if not for what reasons, and what remains to pay, and all other circumstances that can inform the king.
+Lately, Alaïtz requested that the king will wish to make payment of the debts due to her, as she gave to Edward II the Blavia castle and castellany of Blaye in exchange of the place of Campariano, de Camparian and other possessions under such an agreement that she had to be paid of what was due to her father, former lord of Blaye, from the issues of the duchy.
+And until now the said debts have not been paid, contrary to the form of the agreement to her great damage and in peril of the soul of Edward II.

 By C.